wellcomecollection/storage-service/docs/architecture.md

 *   They trigger an ingest through the **ingests API**
 *   The **bag unpacker** unpacks the tar.gz into a temporary bucket
 *   The **bag root finder** finds the root of the unpacked bag
-*   The **bag verifier** runs a series of checks over the bag, to ensure it's a valid BagIt bag
+*   The **bag verifier** runs a series of checks over the bag, to ensure it's a valid BagIt bag and we can accept it into the storage service
+*   The **bag versioner** assigns a version to the bag
+*   Instances of the **bag replicator** copy the unpacked bag into our permanent storage locations, and then the bag verifier re-checks the copies of the bag
+*   The **replica aggregator** counts the number of successful replicas, and checks we have enough replicas to know the bag is safe
+*   The **bag register** creates a storage manifest for the bag; a JSON representation of the files it contains
+*   The **notifier** can make a callback to a user-supplied URL, to tell them the bag has been stored successfully
+*   The **bags API** allows the user to retrieve the storage manifest, if they want to know where the files in the bag have been stored
+*   Throughout the whole process, the **ingests monitor** keeps track of the state of the ingest in a DynamoDB table